 - Email Address – enter a valid email address

-- A challenge password – this extra attribute is optional.
-If you want, you may create a password to further secure your SSL certificate
+- A challenge password – this extra attribute is optional and NOT recommended.
+If you want, you may create a password to further secure your SSL certificate, however, please keep in mind that a CSR with a challenge password will be rejected by the Certificate Authority.

 - An optional company name – this field is self-explanatory.
 You may add an optional name for your company